Abhik555/Hand-Gesture-Recognition-System-And-Survey-Application/README.md

 - Expanding the dataset with more diverse gestures
 - Implementing mobile app based survey to allow user review for model performance
 - Enhancing the model architectures for better performance

+- Add the ability to test user made model on the mobile app
+- User Customizable Surveys

 ## References